ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 in this document are to be interpreted as in [YAML].

-Figures containing YAML code always start with the "%YAML 1.2" directive to improve readability.
+Figures containing YAML code always start with the "%YAML" directive to improve readability.

 ## Fragment identification {#application-yaml-fragment}